MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/powershell/powershell.md

 ## Get the libraries

-To get the Kusto .NET client libraries for scripting with PowerShell:
+To use the Kusto .NET client libraries in PowerShell:

 1. Download [`Microsoft.Azure.Kusto.Tools`](https://www.nuget.org/packages/Microsoft.Azure.Kusto.Tools/).
 1. Right-click on the downloaded package.
 From the menu, select your archiving tool and extract the package contents.
 If the archiving tool isn't visible from the menu, select **Show more options**.
 The extraction results in multiple folders, one of which is named *tools*.